-- I. Middle grade students shall participate in a career and education-planning course during the seventh or eighth grade.
+- I. Beginning the 2019-20 school year, middle school students shall participate in a career and education-planning course during the sixth, seventh, or eighth grade.
+The course must be internet-based, customizable to each student, and include research-based assessments to assist with determining educational and career options and goals.
 Career exploration shall be included in the curriculum.
-The purpose of this course shall be to enable students and parents to develop realistic academic achievement and career goals for postsecondary experience.
-By the end of the course, each student shall have completed a four (4) to five (5) year academic and career plan (ePersonal Education Planner) based on postsecondary and career goals. - II.
-The academic and career plan shall include - A. A destination; - B. A major area of interest; - C. A list of courses to meet the requirements of the destination and major area of interest. - III.
-Destinations shall include - A. Four (4) year college or university, community college plus university, or military academy degree; - B. Two (2) year postsecondary degree; - C. Postsecondary career certificate; - D. Immediate employment or entry level military; or - E. A combination of any of these destinations. - IV.
+The purpose of this course shall be to enable students and parents to develop a personalized academic achievement and career goals for postsecondary experience. - II.
+The academic and career plan shall include - A. A destination: - B. A major area of interest; - C. A list of courses to meet the requirements of the destination and major area of interest: - A detailed explanation of the requirements for earning a high school diploma designation; - E. The requirements for each scholarship in the Florida Bright Futures Scholarships Program; - F. The requirements for state university and Florida College System institution admission: and - G. Opportunities available to earn college credit in high school, including Advanced Placement courses; the International Baccalaureate Program; the Advanced International Certificate of Education Program; dual enrollment, including career dual enrollment; and career education courses.

+III.
+Destinations shall include

+- A. Four (4) year college or university, community college plus university, or military academy degree; - B. Two (2) year postsecondary degree; - C. Postsecondary career certificate; - D. Immediate employment or entry level military; or

+- E. A combination of any of these destinations. - IV.
 The destinations shall accommodate the needs of exceptional education students to the extent appropriate for individual students.
 These students may follow the courses outlined in the Student Progression Plan. - V. Completion of the academic and career plan shall be required for promotion to grade nine (9). - VI.
 Secondary schools shall ensure that students and parents are aware of the destinations and the process of developing and revising academic plans. - VII.
 The District shall encourage the business community to support career preparation by providing internships and apprenticeships.

-HISTORY: ADOPTED: 02/05/08, 08/19/14
+ADOPTED: 02/05/08 REVISION DATE(S): 08/19/14, 01/07/20